-At Rosh Pinah Primary School, we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of race, gender, disability, belief, religion or
+At Rosh Pinah Primary School, we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers, irrespective of race, gender, disability, belief, religion or socio-economic background.
+In order to further support pupils, raise standards and ensure inclusive teaching, we have set the following objectives:

-- Objective 1: To monitor and analyse pupil achievement by gender, SEN needs, disability and socio-economic background and to act on any trends or patterns in the data that may indicate the need for additional support for individuals or groups of pupils in order to narrow the gap in core subjects between groups of pupils. - Objective 2: To review levels of parental and pupil engagement in learning and school life, across all activities including extra-curricular opportunities, to ensure equity and fairness in access and engagement. - Objective 3: To increase the extent to which all pupils, in particular disadvantaged pupils, feel valued and confident by reducing prejudice and increase understanding of equality through direct teaching across the curriculum and as consequence raise attainment. - Objective 4: To promote spiritual, moral, social and cultural development through all appropriate curricular opportunities, with particular reference to issues of equality and diversity.
+- Objective 1: To monitor and analyse pupil achievement by gender, SEN needs, disability and socio-economic background and to act on any trends or patterns in the data that may indicate the need for additional support for individuals or groups of pupils in order to narrow the gap in core subjects between groups of pupils - Objective 2: To review levels of parental and pupil engagement in learning and school life, across all activities including extra-curricular opportunities, to ensure equity and fairness in access and engagement - Objective 3: To increase the extent to which all pupils, in particular disadvantaged pupils, feel valued and confident by reducing prejudice and increase understanding of equality through direct teaching across the curriculum and as a consequence raise attainment - Objective 4: To promote spiritual, moral, social and cultural development through all appropriate curricular opportunities, with particular reference to issues of equality and diversity.